J95Ortiz/Real-Madrid-Quiz/README.md

 ### FOOTER

-The User will find links to Real Madrid's Official Social Media Channels on the footer, and these are displayed with icons so the user knows which Social Media site they're accessing.
+The User will find links to Real Madrid's Official Social Media Channels on the footer, and these are displayed with icons so they knows which Social Media site they are accessing.

 ![Footer Screenshot](assets/readme_images/footer.jpg)

-These open in a new tab when actioned, so as to give the User more autonomy and control over how they choose to navigate the site.
+These links open in a new tab when actioned, so as to give the User more autonomy and control over how they choose to navigate the Site.

-The Footer will be displayed across all the pages the user sees, so even if they are halfway through a quiz game, or on the results screen, they are able to access these links, giving them full control.
+The Footer will be displayed across all the pages a user sees, so even if they are halfway through a quiz game, or on the results screen, they are able to access these links, giving them full control.

 ### INDEX PAGE

 This is the first screen the User will see when they access the quiz.
 All it contains are some simple instructions and a button with which the User can start the quiz.

-It is simply laid out and the instructions box and text have been styled so that it looks good across different sized screens.
+It is simply laid out and the instructions box and text have been styled and tested across different sized screens so that it looks good consistently.

 ![Index Page View](assets/readme_images/index.HTML_computer_view.png)

-I also added media queries to the CSS code in order to make the site responsive, depending on whether the device the User is operating is in landscape or portrait mode.
+I also added media queries to the CSS code in order to make the site responsive, which it is across different sized screens, and also takes into account whether the device the User is operating is in landscape or portrait mode.

 ![Index Page Phone Landscape View](assets/readme_images/index.HTML_phone_landscape_view.png)